SRAKIB17/jetpress-npm/turbopress/README.md

 ## Summary

-This documentation provides an overview of how to implement a web server using the `route-titan` module, including handling different types of responses, serving static files, handling file uploads, and managing routes and middleware.
+This documentation provides an overview of how to implement a web server using the `jetpress` module, including handling different types of responses, serving static files, handling file uploads, and managing routes and middleware.
 For further customization and advanced use cases, refer to the module's API documentation.